Cornish cuisine

-Cornish cuisine encompasses the cooking styles, traditions and recipes associated with Cornwall and the Cornish people.
+Cornish cuisine encompasses the cooking styles, traditions and recipes associated with the English county of Cornwall and the Cornish people.
 It has been heavily influenced by the geography of the county as well as its social history.

-Cornwall, being a peninsula surrounded by seas historically well-stocked with fish, has meant that fish dishes form a major part of the historical and modern recipes in Cornwall.
-The fishing industry has played a major part in the economy of the county.
+Cornwall being a peninsula surrounded by historically well-stocked seas, with a significant fishing industry, has meant that fish dishes form a major part of the historical and modern recipes in Cornwall.
 The iconic dish of Cornwall, the pasty, has its roots in another historical industry within the county, this being mining.

-Certain Cornish food dishes have been granted protected geographical status under EU law, ensuring that they can only be labelled and marketed as "Cornish" if they are produced and mainly sourced within Cornwall.
-The Cornwall Food and Drink festival promotes Cornish cuisine and produce.
+Certain Cornish food dishes have been granted protected geographical status under European Union law, ensuring that they can only be labelled and marketed as "Cornish" if they are produced and mainly sourced within Cornwall.
+The Cornwall Food and Drink Festival promotes Cornish cuisine and produce.
 A major theme is the use of game foods as well as fish.
 A number of high-profile Cornish restaurants and hotels use game as part of their menu.
-This is highlighted at the Cornwall Food and Drink festival by the Magnificent Seven Dinner, put on by seven of the best chefs in Cornwall.
+This is highlighted at the Cornwall Food and Drink Festival by the Magnificent Seven Dinner, put on by seven of the best chefs in Cornwall.

-Larger commercial producers of characteristically Cornish products include the bakers, famously Warrens Bakery, and the creameries Davidstow Creamery and A. E. Rodda & Son of Scorrier.
+Larger commercial producers of characteristically Cornish products include the bakers Warrens Bakery and Malcolm Barnecutts of Bodmin; and the creameries Davidstow Creamery, A. E. Rodda & Son of Scorrier and Trewithen Dairy of Lostwithiel.

 Dishes

 Cornwall has a strong culinary heritage.
 Surrounded on three sides by the sea amid fertile fishing grounds, Cornwall naturally has fresh seafood readily available; Newlyn is the largest fishing port in the UK by value of fish landed.

 Traditional dishes in the Lizard Peninsula are described in a pamphlet published in 1980.
-These include breakfast of "gerty milk" (bread and milk) with tea or cocoa; pasties made of pastry, swede, potatoes, beef and onion; boiled beef; squab pie of apples, onions and salt pork; "scrowled pilchards" (grilled over the fire on an iron plate); and "heavy cake".
+These include breakfast of "gerty milk" (bread and milk) with tea or cocoa; pasties made of pastry, turnip (swede), potatoes, beef and onion; boiled beef; squab pie of apples, onions and salt pork; "scrowled pilchards" (grilled over the fire on an iron plate); and "heavy cake".

 Cornish food and drink was promoted in the Houses of Parliament in April 2009 following intervention from Mark Prisk MP, then Shadow Minister for Cornwall, as part of the Commons plans for a South West regional food week.

 Fish dishes

-Television chef Rick Stein has long operated a fish restaurant in Padstow, and in 2006 Jamie Oliver opened his second restaurant, Fifteen Cornwall, in Watergate Bay near Newquay.
-MasterChef host and founder of Smiths of Smithfield John Torode purchased Seiners in Perranporth in 2007.
-Nathan Outlaw opened a two-Michelin-star fish restaurant at Rock, which then transferred to Port Isaac.

-One famous local fish dish is stargazy pie, a fish-based pie in which the heads of the fish stick through the piecrust, as though "star-gazing".
+One infamous local fish dish is stargazy pie, a fish-based pie in which the heads of the fish stick through the piecrust, as though "star-gazing".
 The pie is cooked as part of traditional celebrations for Tom Bawcock's Eve.